 - com-tent / comtent

 - editorial content

-Other ways to think about commerce content are how content partnership strategies are laid out, and how commerce content platforms or publishers approach creating such content.
+Other ways to think about this is how content partnership strategies are laid out, and how platforms or publishers approach creating such content.
 Or how they combine editorial content with commerce to meet consumer needs while staying true to their publishing principles.
 Conversations around these topics speak to the newness of the approach and also to the future of how brands are connecting with consumers.

 How does commerce content work?